Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Sum of squares characterizations for invariant polynomials

-Since $g_0 = 1$ we have $\Gamma_0 = \Gamma$.
 In the next proposition we show that if the polynomials $p$ and the set $\{g_1,\ldots,g_m\}$ are invariant under the group action, then the sum of squares polynomials can be taken to be invariant under the corresponding stabilizer subgroups.
+In \cite{RienerTheobaldAndrenLasserre2013} and \cite{CimpriKuhlmannScheiderer2009} similar results for invariant polynomials are shown, although not in this form for an invariant set $\{g_1,\ldots,g_m\}$ of polynomials and using stabilizer subgroups.

 \begin{proposition} If $p \in M_\delta(g_1,\ldots,g_m)$ is $\Gamma$-invariant, then there are $\Gamma_i$-invariant sum of squares polynomials $s_i \in \R[x_1,\ldots,x_n]_{h_i}$ such that

 \end{proposition} \begin{proof} Since $p$ is $\Gamma$-invariant we have